 Petit-Marie hypothesized in 1990 that increase in atmospheric CO2 concentration would lead to a warmer climate that in some respect could resemble the Holocene climate optimum with its greener Sahara.
 Today's satellite data does show CO2 fertilization effects lead to greening trends in the tropics (Zhu et al. 2016) and Sahel is among the largest greening region.
 Meanwhile, metrological observations show the Sahel rainfall recovery in the past three decades (Dong and Sutton 2015), suggests that the much smaller but still substantial changes in greenhouse gases over recent decades nevertheless seem to have been large enough to control the evolution of western African monsoon.
 Looking forward to the next few decades, greenhouse gas concentrations will continue to rise.
-This rise is favorable for sustaining, and potentially amplifying, the recovery of Sahel rainfall and greening of Sahel.
+This rise is favourable for sustaining, and potentially amplifying, the recovery of Sahel rainfall and greening of Sahel.
 The positive feedback between rainfall and vegetable will further amplify the monsoon and possibly lead to a northward shift of monsoon and extension of greening to Sahara.

-EC-Earth 3.2 and the dynamic vegetation-terrestrial ecosystem model LPJ-GUESS atmospheric component of EC-Earth is based on Integrated Forecasting System (IFS) including a land model H-TESSEL, which is developed at the European Centre for Medium-Range Weather Forecasts (ECMWF).
+EC-Earth 3.2 and the dynamic vegetation-terrestrial ecosystem model LPJ-GUESS

+We will use EC-Earth 3.2 in this project.
+EC-Earth is developed by a consortium of European research institutions, to build a fully coupled Atmosphere-Ocean-Land-Biosphere ESM usable for both seasonal to decadal climate prediction and for climate projections (Hazeleger et al. 2010).
+The atmospheric component of EC-Earth is based on Integrated Forecasting System (IFS) including a land model H-TESSEL, which is developed at the European Centre for Medium-Range Weather Forecasts (ECMWF).
 The ocean component is based on Nucleus for European Modelling of the Ocean (NEMO) (Madec 2008), and includes a sea-ice model LIM3 (Bouillon et al., 2009).
-We will use the low-resolution version EC-Earth-LR, in which the atmosphere component IFS has a T159 horizontal spectral resolution (roughly 1.125° ~ 125 km) with 62 vertical levels.
+We will use the low-resolution version EC-Earth-LR, in which the atmosphere component IFS has a T159 horizontal spectral resolution (roughly $1.125^{\circ} \sim 125$ km) with 62 vertical levels.
 The ocean component NEMO has a nominal horizontal resolution of 1° and 75 vertical levels.